Automattic/wp-calypso/packages/wp-checkout/README.md

 ### Review order

-The third step's order review content can be overridden using the `orderReview` prop, which can be built from a set of building blocks provided by this package.
+The third step's order review content can be overridden using the `orderReview` and `orderReviewCollapsed` props, which can be built from a set of building blocks provided by this package.
 See the example below for how to create a custom review area.

 The line items being purchased must be passed to `WPCheckout` using the required `items` array prop.
 Each item is an object of the form `{label: string, subLabel: string, id: string, type: string, amount: { currency: string, value: int, displayValue: string } }`.
 All the properties are required except for `subLabel` and `id` must be unique.
 The `type` property is not used internally but can be used to organize the line items in the `orderReview` component.
 If any event in the form causes the line items to change (for example, deleting something during the review step), the `items` should not be mutated.
 It is incumbent on the parent component to create a modified line item list and then return it to `WPCheckout`.